McmcHermes.jl

 end

-return lp + log_likelihood(X, parameters)
+return lp + log_likelihood(X, params)

 end

 Then, define the number of walkers, iterations, dimension of the parameter space and the initial guess.
+Here we use the initial guess obtained from the MLE.

 using McmcHermes

-n_iter, n_walkers = 5000, 30
+n_iter, n_walkers = 5000, 50

-n_dim = 2
+n_dim = 9

-seed = rand(n_walkers, n_dim) * 1e-4 .+ transpose(initparams)
+seed = rand(n_walkers, n_dim) * 1e-4 .+ transpose(mle_params)

 chains = McmcHermes.run_mcmc(log_probability, data, seed, n_iter, n_walkers, n_dim, a=0.01)

-println(size(chains)) # (5000, 30, 2)
+println(size(chains)) # (5000, 50, 9)

 The convergence of the chains can be validated by the Gelman-Rubin's diagnostic:

-println("Gelman Rubin Diagnostic: ", McmcHermes.get_gelman_rubin(chains)) # 1.0206366055
+println("Gelman Rubin Diagnostic: ", McmcHermes.get_gelman_rubin(chains)) # 1.1161957469617692

-Finally, plot the chains.
+Finally, plot the corner plot with the chains.

 flat_chains = McmcHermes.get_flat_chain(chains, burn_in=100, thin=10)

-println(size(flat_chains)) # (14901, 2)
+println(size(flat_chains)) # (24901, 9)

 using PairPlots, CairoMakie